 Rent is due and payable in advance on the first (1st) day of each month.
 Rent statements are mailed to Tenants before the last day of the month for rent due the following month.
-Rent may be paid at any branch of the bank designated by the Housing Authority in the form of cash, personal check, cashier's check or money order.
-Rent may also be mailed to the Central Office: Hagerstown Housing Authority, 35 West Baltimore Street, Hagerstown, Maryland 21740, in the form of personal check, cashier's check or money order.
+Rent may be paid at any branch of the bank designated by Gateway Crossing in the form of cash, personal check, cashier's check or money order.
 The Rent Statement mailed must accompany all rent payments.
 Rent statements must be paid in full, unless adjusted by Landlord.
 The designated bank will only accept payment in full of the charges as they appear on the Rent Statement.
-Payments mailed to the Central Office that are less than the full amount of the current Rent Statement will be returned to Tenant.
-Payment may not be paid in person at the Central Office, except at move-in, or to pay the balance of rent and other charges in cases where an Agency has paid all or part of the rent to prevent an eviction, or when agreed to in writing as part of a legal proceeding.
+Payment may not be paid in person at the Gateway Crossing Management Office, except at move-in or when agreed to in writing as part of a legal proceeding.